lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 Other differentiating factors include that it provides columnar-based storage (as opposed to row-based storage), and provides a [Massively Parallel Query Execution (MPP)][17] environment.

-Pricing is pay as you go, based on provisioned instances; and has an SQL interface for performing queries, while allowing BI integrations such as AWS Quicksight or Tableau.
+Pricing is pay as you go, based on provisioned instances; and has an SQL interface for performing queries, while allowing BI integrations such as AWS QuickSight or Tableau.

 ### DocumentDB